CSMCE | Profiles

 As a teacher and an athletics coach, Tony Jacobsen has found his philosophies for approaching this work to be similar: the best teachers and coaches are the best learners.

-“If you progressively work to learn more about what you do, then you will find success,” said Jacobsen, a New Teacher Network teacher who will graduate with his Master of Arts for Teachers degree (MAT) in August 2015.
+“If you progressively work to learn more about what you do, then you will find success,” said Jacobsen, a New Teacher Network teacher who graduated with his Master of Arts for Teachers degree (MAT) in August 2015.
 “I have really appreciated the opportunity through the New Teacher Network to take classes and advance my knowledge of mathematics at an affordable rate.”

 Jacobsen also is a firm believer in using GeoGebra in his classroom.